How to build a MODERN CLASSIC sports car

 Is it worth all the bother?
 Absolutely, for rental to eco enthusiasts this is a thrilling bit of kit.
 Imagine their delight when their pod comes round the corner to pick them up and take them to some lovely spot – all filmed from various points to give them a memento of an amazing experience.
 You can charge a lot more for that than if you were just offering a shed (I think they call them shepherd’s huts these days)….. is this a self powered off-grid shepherd’s hut then?

-If you want to use this on your piece of land you might put a 3-point hitch on the back and call it a tractor – great to sit in a comfy chair while you mow the lawn!
+If you want to use this on your piece of land you might put a hitch on the back and call it a tractor – great to sit in a comfy chair while you mow the lawn!

 Guests are filmed as the house arrives, they get in and drive away to the viewing spot where there is a facilities block along with power and TV hook-up.
+Part of the drama is the house slowly turning to face the sun 🌻 a few times a day; all automated of course.

 There’s a nice design for the hook-up to the facilities block.
 Ask me for details when you build this.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.